Mink, Squirrel and Pig

 - Brushes can come in short and long handles.
 Short handles are best for detailed work or painting on the flat.
 Longer handles are best if you intend to stand at the easel.

-- The longer the length of bristle, the more flex there is in the brush.
+- The longer the length of the bristle, the more flex there is in the brush.
 A short length of brush hair will appear to be much stiffer and coarser than a longer length– even if the bristle is the same softness of hair.
-This length is called the ‘length out’ and a long length out was favored by the Old Masters.
+This length is called the ‘length out’ and a long length out was favoured by the Old Masters.

 Pro tip: When you are next in the art store, flick your thumb from left to right over the edge of the brush.
 This will give you a feel for the ‘snap’ of the brush.
 The brush will ‘crack’ when you first flick it, this is the gum arabic that has been used to set the head.
 It’s advisable to rinse the new brush before use to remove any excess gum arabic.